Tag Archives: psychology

 A bisexual friend of mine realized they might not ever be happy in a monogamous relationship because it would mean cutting off a whole “part” of them and the sorts of experiences they craved, but was afraid to talk to their partner about it because they know of that stereotype/worry that people have when dating someone bisexual.
 It wasn’t until they realized this went deeper than a simple desire to have sex with different people that they stopped trying to fit into a mold that didn’t fit them, and had a “second coming out,” but there are other bisexual people who stay happily married in monogamous relationships for life, because monogamy is their relationship orientation.

-Words have power; they are the main form our thoughts take, the primary way we make sense of our intuitions and feelings and desires and fears, and share them with each other.
+Words have power.
+They are the main form our thoughts take, the primary way we make sense of our intuitions and feelings and desires and fears, and share them with each other.
 Of all the things I think should be treated and spoken about as orientations instead of preferences, this feels like the most important one.

 Orientations